Create a Claims Mapping Policy in EmpowerID

 - From the Applications dropdown, select Claims Mapping Policies.

-- Click Details to confirm the configuration.
+- Search for the policy name and click Details to confirm the configuration.

 What Happens Next